will-rowe/signal-check/README.md

 ## Notes

 * medaka renames the contigs to include range data, which then breaks Nanopolish - so contigs are renamed sequentially after medaka
+ - actually, all contigs are now renamed according to polishing tool used - this makes downstream processing easier